Christmas Charcuterie Board (Antipasto Platter)

 This year could be different.

-You may still have a crazy day prior to attending an event.
+You may still have a crazy day before attending an event.

 Yet with just a few tips on ingredient selection, your cheese board could be so much more than a boring cheese and cracker plate.